-All time trades, or substitutions, by sworn personnel must occur within a 30 day period.
 All time trades, or substitutions, by civilian personnel must occur within the same pay period.

 Time trades or substitution requests must be signed by all parties involved, indicating the employees' agreement concerning the trade or substitution.
 A sergeant from each shift affected must review and either approve or deny the trade or substitution request in writing within 72 hours of receipt of the request.
 For special circumstances, the division lieutenant or designee can approve requests for trades and substitutions with less than 72 hours notice.
 Substituting employees will assume responsibility for the shift for which they traded as if it were their scheduled work day.
 The pay, however, of both the substituting and the substituted employees shall be unaffected.